RillingDev/rilling.dev/source/_posts/javascript-building-and-bundling-modules.md

 ## CommonJS

 [CommonJS](https://en.wikipedia.org/wiki/CommonJS) was a module type made popular by Node.js in its early days.
 You may have already come across it in the form of `require()` or `module.exports`.
-In the past, almost every NPM package used CommonJS, but in the last years many of them have migrated to ES modules.
+In the past, almost every NPM package used CommonJS, but in the last years, many of them have migrated to ES modules.
 CommonJS should be avoided for new projects and only used if you have to deal with legacy code.

 CommonJS Syntax Example: